SUSHANT731/JS_Game/README.md

 # JS_Game

-Created a game nanmed Minesweeper
+Created a game named Minesweeper

+For further modification fork the repository and open make a pull request .Thank You!!